peptide garden

 How are these scores calculated?

 Retatrutide is an investigational drug -- it has not been approved by the FDA or any regulatory agency.
-The evidence is promising and now includes two Phase 3 topline readouts (TRIUMPH-4 and TRANSCEND-T2D-1).
-What that means: the data is striking across both weight loss and diabetes, but we are still waiting for full peer-reviewed publications, long-term safety data, and regulatory review.
+The evidence is promising and now includes three Phase 3 topline readouts — including the pivotal obesity trial TRIUMPH-1 — and the first peer-reviewed Phase 3 RCT (TRANSCEND-T2D-1, published in The Lancet).
+What that means: the data is striking across weight loss, diabetes, sleep apnea, and joint pain, but we are still waiting for the remaining peer-reviewed publications, long-term safety data, and regulatory review.
 It is not available by prescription or at pharmacies.

 New research, delivered clearly